429267108/Wechat-App/README.md

     *   The simulator should now show your React app running inside the shell.

 ## ❓ Troubleshooting

+### "sh: vite: command not found"
+This means you haven't installed the project dependencies yet.
+*   Open your terminal in the project folder.
+*   Run `npm install`.
+*   Then try `npm run dev` again.

 ### Blank White Screen?
 *   **Check Server**: Is `npm run dev` running in your terminal?